• Skip to primary navigation

 Be the first to receive new posts and get access to our Subscribers Only Page.

+Step 3.
 Glue the teabag to the middle of the hanger.
-Then cut strips of quilters batting and wrap it around the hanger, covering the tea bag.
+Then cut strips of quilter's batting and wrap it around the hanger, covering the tea bag.
 You could probably use other cotton material or old terry cloth towels if you don't have batting.

-Next, fold the fabric so that there are four layers, and lay half of the hanger on top.
-Use a thin marker, on the wrong side of the fabric, to outline the one side of the hanger slightly past the middle.
+Step 4.
+Fold the fabric so that there are four layers, and lay half of the hanger on top.
+Use a thin marker, on the wrong side of the fabric, to outline one side of the hanger slightly past the middle.

-turn under raw edges of fabric in center of hanger
+Turned raw edges of fabric in center of hanger.

-Start at the tip with a little glue to attach the ribbon and continued to wrap it all along the neck to cover all the exposed wire.
+Start at the tip with a little glue to attach the ribbon, and continue to wrap it all along the neck to cover all the exposed wire.

 Scented padded hangers

-Give it a try.
-They would make a great wedding shower/baby shower gift and if nothing else you can use them to freshen up your own closet.
+Wouldn't these make a great wedding shower/baby shower gift?
+If nothing else, you can use them to freshen up your own closet.

 Patti signature